ducakar/TextureReplacer/TextureReplacer/README.md

 Directory Layout
 ----------------
-The textures should be put into `GameData/TextureReplacer/Textures` (or its subdirectories) and have the same names as the internal KSP textures they should replace (plus .png/.jpg/.tga/.mbm extensions, of course).
+The textures should be put into `GameData/TextureReplacer/` (or its subdirectories) and have the same names as the internal KSP textures they should replace (plus .png/.jpg/.tga/.mbm extensions, of course).

+Per-Kerbal head texture should be named `kerbalHead` (plus extension) and must reside in `GameData/TextureReplacer/CustomKerbals/<name>/`, where `<name>` is the full name of some Kerbal.

 Here is a list of some internal KSP texture names: